eokristjans/vef2/h1/README.md

 ### Notebooks
 * `/notebooks`
-  * `GET` returns a list of notebooks that belong to the user who performs the request. **TODO: Contents nested within?**
+  * `GET` returns a list of notebooks that belong to the user who performs the request.
   * `POST` creates a new notebook owned by the user who performs the request.
+Request body must contain a valid title for the new notebook.
 * `/notebooks/:id`
-  * `GET` returns a notebook, only if it belong to the user who performs the request.
+  * `GET` returns the notebook, only if it belongs to the user who performs the request.
   * `PATCH` updates the name of the notebook, only if data input is valid, and if the user who performs the request is the owner.
   * `DELETE` deletes the notebook and all its contents, only if the user who performs the request is the owner.

 ### Sections

-* `/notebooks/:id/sections`
+* `/sections`
-  * `POST` creates a new section owned by the user who performs the request.
+  * `POST` creates a new section owned by the user who performs the request with foreign key pointing to a notebook entity owned by the user.
+Request body must contain the notebook id and a valid title for the new section.
-* `/notebooks/:id/sections/:id`
+* `/sections/:id`
-  * `GET` returns a section, only if it belong to the user who performs the request.
+  * `GET` returns the section, only if it belongs to the user who performs the request.
   * `PATCH` updates the name of the section, only if data input is valid, and if the user who performs the request is the owner.
   * `DELETE` deletes the section and all its contents, only if the user who performs the request is the owner.

 ### Pages

-* `/notebooks/:id/sections/:id/pages`
+* `/pages`
-  * `POST` creates a new page owned by the user who performs the request.
+  * `POST` creates a new page owned by the user who performs the request with foreign key pointing to a section entity owned by the user.
+Request body must contain the section id and a valid title for the new section.
-* `/notebooks/:id/sections/:id/pages/:id`
+* `/pages/:id`
-  * `GET` returns a page, only if it belong to the user who performs the request.
+  * `GET` returns the page, only if it belongs to the user who performs the request.
   * `PATCH` updates the page, only if data input is valid, and if the user who performs the request is the owner.
   * `DELETE` deletes the page, only if the user who performs the request is the owner.

 ### Images
-* `/notebook/:id/images`
+* `/images`
-  * `POST` uploads a new image owned by the user, contained within the notebook, only if data input is valid and only if the notebook is owned by the user who performs the request.
+  * `POST` uploads a new image owned by the user who performs the request, only if data input is valid.
-  * `GET` returns a list of all image owned by the user, contained within the notebook, only if the notebook is owned by the user who performs the request.
+  * `GET` returns a list of up to 10 images owned by the user who performs the request.
+Uses pagination to return more images.
-* `/notebook/:id/images/:id`
+* `/images/:id`
   * `GET` returns an image, only if it belong to the user who performs the request.
   * `PATCH` updates the image, only if data input is valid, and if the user who performs the request is the owner.
   * `DELETE` deletes the image, only if the user who performs the request is the owner.